martygubar/bds-getting-started/lab-create-bastion/create-bastion.md

 ### Update /etc/hosts on the Bastion
 Update the **/etc/hosts** file on the bastion to include the the cluster nodes.

-NOTE: the IP addresses in the /etc/hosts file on the utility and master nodes will be different than the IP addresses added to the bastion; the IPs in the cluster nodes' /etc/hosts files are private IP addresses used for intra-cluster communication.
+**Note:** The IP addresses in the /etc/hosts file on the utility and master nodes will be different than the IP addresses added to the bastion.
+The IPs in the cluster nodes' /etc/hosts files are private IP addresses used for intra-cluster communication.
 You will use the public IP addresses that were added to the SSH config file in the previous section.

 To update the /etc/hosts file, you will:
 1. Backup the **/etc/hosts** file on `mybastion` to `/etc/hosts.bastion`